 Ignorance comes too easy

 What you must be prepared for, are the explicit photographs, videos, and places.
 Sometimes it’s even hard to look at without crying or repulsion.
-Gas chambers, crematoria, engines of torture or barracks create the dreadful picture of the hell that prisoners had to go through every day.
+Gas chambers, crematoria, engines of torture, or barracks create the dreadful picture of the hell that prisoners had to go through every day.

 Looking into the exhausted and suffering eyes of people at the photos, you start to wonder how they could feel.
 Except for the feeling of rage, I felt ashamed as well.
-I’m kind of nagging person, not very patient as well.
+I’m kind of a nagging person, not very patient as well.
 I used to complain about my life, that it’s unfair, that I don’t have that, I can’t go there.

 Looking at the prisoner’s photographs, I realized that it’s pure ignorance on my part.
 What seemed the misery for me, would be an unmixed blessing for those people in Auschwitz.
-Maybe it’s kind of cliche, but I really felt that we need to be happier, just because of the FREEDOM we have.
+Maybe it’s kind of cliche, but I felt that we need to be happier, just because of the FREEDOM we have.